Purdue University College of Engineering

 The Purdue University College of Engineering is the engineering school of Purdue University, located in West Lafayette, Indiana.

 Established in 2004, its forerunner began in 1874 with programs in Civil and Mechanical Engineering.
 The college now offers B.S., M.S., and Ph.D. degrees in more than a dozen disciplines.
 Purdue's engineering program has also educated 27 of America's astronauts, including Neil Armstrong and Eugene Cernan, who were the first and last astronauts to have walked on the Moon, respectively.

 Cassier's Magazine featured the Purdue University in its August 1892 edition.
 Here is a look at the locomotive testing plant within the Mechanical Laboratory.

 Departments

-The College of Engineering contains eleven Schools, two Divisions, and several Programs:
+The College of Engineering consists of eleven schools and two divisions.